oat-sa/taohub-articles/forge/PastRoadmap.md

 \> Other benefits included the possibility to use the anonymous statistics from conflicting scores and graders’ work to adapt the assignation of scoring tasks to scores thus improving the entire quality of the results management.
 These accomplishments and others like assessment from the test takers performance is thereby going to enhance on the overall course improvement and making amendments where needed.

-\> Functionalities :\
+\> Functionalities :<br/>

 \> \* Specify a scale (min, max, and step) for the manual grading of items in item authoring tool\
 \> \* Provide a GUI, in the results extension, enabling graders to browse test takers (anonymously or not) and grade for each items and interactions of items according to the specified scale.
-Advanced browsing will make use of properties defined on items as criteria to grade by focusing exclusively on subsets of items.\
+Advanced browsing will make use of properties defined on items as criteria to grade by focusing exclusively on subsets of items.<br/>

 \> \* Reconciliation user interface exposing all conflicting grades from graders and prompting for a reconciled score\
 \> \* Compute statistics from grades.

 ### 2. Resources (Item Bank) Versioning\*

 \>Items, Tests but also other resources of TAO evolve over time.
-CBA brings some specific challenges in terms of management like the issue of collecting data from items which have evolved between the data collection and the data analysis, etc.\
+CBA brings some specific challenges in terms of management like the issue of collecting data from items which have evolved between the data collection and the data analysis, etc.<br/>

 \>his new capability enable to manage the different versions of resources, check the history of modifications and perform “version restore” operations.

 ### 3. Bug fixes

-\>The TAO 2.2 will bring many bug fixes not yet release since the last 2.1 version of tao.\
+\>The TAO 2.2 will bring many bug fixes not yet release since the last 2.1 version of tao.<br/>

 \>[List of Solved issues in 2.2](http://forge.taotesting.com/projects/tao/issues?set_filter=1&f[]=status_id&op[status_id]=o&f[]=fixed_version_id&op[fixed_version_id]=%3D&v[fixed_version_id][]=71&f[]=&c[]=status&c[]=priority&c[]=subject&c[]=author&c[]=assigned_to&c[]=updated_on&c[]=fixed_version&group_by=)

 TAO 2.1 Scalability (TAO version 2.1 released)